 Locking a personally owned device down to a state where it is largely unusable outside of company-provided apps and services is an easy way to foster discord among your users.
 Furthermore, while the device is technically configured for work, this approach can also backfire in a big way given that mobile devices will still collect some form of personally identifiable information (PII).
 Without a way for users to manage this themselves, the organization may very well run afoul of laws and regulations that are in place to protect users from these very practices.

 Similarly, there’s a saying that a former supervisor would say to me during my years as a Sysadmin.
 “You touch it, you own it.”
 Intended as words of caution when considering working on certain projects that didn’t technically fall within our wheelhouse to support.
 The concern is that even though it’s not our problem to solve, sometimes in providing assistance for a problem we inadvertently create another in the process – that of taking on responsibility for the issue moving forward – despite our best intentions.
-This is very much so the case with over management in this case, by taking upon yourself to turn management of privacy data exclusively into an IT function, end-users are left with no choice but to turn to IT for every single privacy-related matter – whether it pertains to work-related tasks or not.
+This is very much the case with over management in this case, by taking upon yourself to turn management of privacy data exclusively into an IT function, end-users are left with no choice but to turn to IT for every single privacy-related matter – whether it pertains to work-related tasks or not.
 Not only is this a very slippery slope to skate on for IT, but may very well also present difficulties for HR, regulatory compliance concerns, worker’s unions and the organization itself, alongside the users as well.

 Making mobile device programs work

 Hence the “iron-fisted” approach written about above simply doesn’t work in this day and age.
-The sheer variety of users, their needs, different types of mobile devices, use cases, the disparity in distance between each user and the office for remote and hybrid work environments all mean that one size most definitely does not fit all.
+The sheer variety of users, their needs, different types of mobile devices, use cases, and the disparity in distance between each user and the office for remote and hybrid work environments all mean that one size most definitely does not fit all.
 Oh, and adding BYOD into the mix means that the devices are personally owned, so it wouldn’t be exactly fair nor sustainable to lock a user out of their device due to BYOD security risks.
-After all, users can simply “opt-out” of management at any time when enrolling personal devices in company MDM solutions.
+After all, users can simply “opt out” of management at any time when enrolling personal devices in company MDM solutions.

 So, what’s the answer then?
 You might be asking.
 Well, that’s tough because each organization is different with varying needs.
 BYOD security solutions ensure the security of corporate data while keeping a balanced, “hands-off” approach to safeguard user privacy matters, which is a solid goal to aim for.